Chapter 12 : Respect

 “Well, unfortunately, you have to sit through a whole lot of boring speeches first, including one from your rich boyfriend,” joked Ron.
 They realised that time was getting on and they moved to join the rest of the Weasleys for the Memorial service.

 Harry was one of eight people seated on the dais that had been erected for today’s memorial service.
 It was a very simple affair, a plain structure draped in black.
 The only adornments were the coat of arms of the Wizengamot and of Hogwarts.
 There was also a large golden pyramid in the centre, an ancient symbol of the triumph of life over death.
 Harry felt very much out of place.
-Everyone else there held very senior positions and the next youngest person, the muggle Prime Minister Tony Blair was more than twice his age.
+Everyone else there held very senior positions and the next youngest person, the Muggle Prime Minister, was more than twice his age.

 The ceremony was being held in almost the same location as Dumbledore’s funeral, near the black lake.
 As Harry looked out over those assembled he was very much reminded of that day.
 As then, there were wizards and witches from all over the world, including the ministers of magic of France, Germany and Spain.
 The press were well represented also.
 Harry was beginning to feel sick in the stomach when he contemplated what he was about to say.
 His words had sounded fine and appropriate when he was writing them with Hermione last night.
 Now, he was afraid they were simply presumptuous in front of such an august audience.
 Still, he reminded himself, these august personages did not prevent Voldemort coming to power, nor did they remove him.
 His words were necessary and if they offended, so be it.